ElementsProject/lightning/doc/lightning-openchannel_signed.7.md

 - -32602: If the given parameters are wrong.
 - -1: Catchall nonspecific error.
 - 303: Funding transaction broadcast failed.
+- 305: Peer is not connected.
 - 309: PSBT missing required fields.
 - 311: Unknown channel id.
+- 312: Channel in an invalid state

 SEE ALSO
 --------